milutinke/milutinke/README.md

 ## Hello there! <img src="wave.gif" width="30px">

-I am Dusan Milutinovic, a self-taught programmer who is currently a student.
+I am a self-taught programmer who is currently a student.
 I've sailed into the world of programming through modding and scripting for the Half-Life Gold Source engine around 10 years ago, and then later moved to backend web development.
 I've worked with numerous technologies and projects, but I still think of myself as a humble beginner and I want to learn more and get better.

 - 🔭 I’m currently working on: [Squad Control Panel](https://github.com/milutinke/sqcp)
 - 🌱 I’m currently learning: ![Android](https://img.shields.io/badge/Android-3DDC84?style=flat-square&logo=android&logoColor=white)